cam99p/loopmania/assumptions.md

 - The Character gains 100 experience points when an old item is replaced

 - The Character consumes a health potion when pressing the button P

+- The Vampire and Zombie spawns in order left tile, up tile, right tile and down tile.
+If no tiles are satisfied, it will then spawn left up tile, right up tile, down right tile and then left down tile.